JGCRI/CEDS/README.md

 Further information can also be found at the [project web site](http://www.globalchange.umd.edu/ceds/), including a [CMIP6 page](http://www.globalchange.umd.edu/ceds/ceds-cmip6-data/) that provides details for obtaining gridded emission datasets produced by this project.

-Over the summer 2019 we will be working on a major update which will extending the time series to 2019 and update historical assumptions.
+Over the summer and fall of 2019 we will be working on a major update which will extending the time series to 2018 and update historical assumptions.

 If you plan to use the CEDS data system for a research project you are encouraged to contact [Steve Smith](mailto:ssmith@pnnl.gov) so that we can coordinate with any on-going work on the CEDS system.
+CEDS is research software, and we will be happy to help you make sure and make the best possible use of this system.

 # Journal Papers
 [Hoesly et al, Historical (1750–2014) anthropogenic emissions of reactive gases and aerosols from the Community Emissions Data System (CEDS).
 Geosci.
 Model Dev.
 11, 369-408, 2018a.](https://www.geosci-model-dev.net/11/369/2018/gmd-11-369-2018.html)